 U.S.F.D.A E.M.E.A Particle size 1nm to 100nm 1nm to 100nm Shape Depends on employed methodology as well as on the properties of the medium supporting.
 Size distribution Depends on employed methodology as well as on the properties of the medium supporting.
-Degree of agglomeration All these physico-chemical properties are dimension dependent according to Depends on employed methodology as well as on the properties of the medium supporting.
-Chemical description the guidance given by the U.S.F.D.A Should comprise both purity and coating or surface modification Specific surface area Depends on measurements of pore size, pore size distribution, porosity and particle density Surface chemistry Ionisable sites may influence the surface charge which has been considered significant in toxicological studies Surface charge Zeta potential and Hamaker constant Influence of water chemistry on nanomaterial properties and dispersion behavior $CCC = \frac{8.74E-39 \gamma^4}{A^2 z^6}$ (mol dm -3 ) Crystal structure Crystal structure determination is useful for distinguishing among different crystal phases of materials of the same chemical composition.
-Interfacial tension log(Ksp, SSA) = log(Ksp, SSA=0) + (2/3) $\gamma(SSA)/2.303RT$ Nano-specific legal prescription None None (Yes for Cosmetics)
+Degree of All these physico-chemical properties Depends on employed methodology as well as on agglomeration are dimension dependent according to the properties of the medium supporting.
+Chemical description the guidance given by the U.S.F.D.A Should comprise both purity and coating or surface modification Specific surface area Depends on measurements of pore size, pore size distribution, porosity and particle density Surface chemistry lonisable sites may influence the surface charge which has been considered significant in toxicological studies Surface charge Zeta potential and Hamaker constant Influence of water chemistry on nanomaterial properties and dispersion behavior CCC = $\frac{8.74E-39 \text{ y}^4}{A^2z^6} \text{ (mol dm}^{-3}\text{)}$ Crystal structure Crystal structure determination is useful for distinguishing among different crystal phases of materials of the same chemical composition.
+Interfacial tension $log(Ksp, SSA) = log(Ksp, SSA=0) + $ $(2/3)\gamma(SSA)/2.303RT$ Nano-specific legal prescription None None (Yes for Cosmetics)